deepnight/ldtk-haxe-api/README.md

 To run one, use open the corresponding HTML file in a browser.
 You might need to check the browser console to see some outputs.

-If you need to compile a single sample:
+If you need to re-compile a single sample:

 ```
 cd samples